David Tennant savagely roasts Alex Jones during One Show interview

 David Tennant made a brutal quip at Alex Jones’ expense during an appearance on The One Show.

-The Doctor Who actor was invited onto the BBC series alongside his friend Michael Sheen, with whom he stars in season two of Good Omens.
+The Doctor Who actor, 52, was invited onto the BBC series alongside his friend Michael Sheen, 54, with whom he stars in season two of Good Omens.

 Tennant and Sheen were interviewed about the new episodes, which are set to be released on 28 July, when Tennant’s forthcoming Doctor Who return was addressed by hosts Jones and Jermaine Jenas.